yain22/SWM/README.md

 Codes of the paper titled  **"Bayesian hierarchical modeling: application towards production results in the Eagle Ford Shale of South Texas"** are avaiable here.
 This is a joint project of a Ph.D. student [Se Yoon Lee](https://sites.google.com/view/seyoonlee) (seyoonlee@stat.tamu.edu) and a Distinguished Professor [Bani K Mallick](https://www.stat.tamu.edu/~bmallick/) (bmallick@stat.tamu.edu) at Texas A&M University.
 We upload the relevant R codes for the spatial Weibull model (SWM) for the purpose of the (i) posterior inference (via a Gibbs sampler) to train shale oil wells dataset and (ii) spatial prediction at a new test location based on the trained results.

 Source of data is from [Drillinginfo](https://info.drillinginfo.com/).
 The data is NOT publically available and there is a cost associated to it charged by the company.
 Users can buy the data from the website or can get some similar data and will be able to use our codes.
-Users MUST contact the authors for any use or modification for our codes for the publication purpose or industrial uses.
+Users MUST contact the authors for any use or modification of our codes for the publication purpose or industrial uses.

 **Following R-packages are required:**
 1. dplyr